LBMC/RAPToR/README.md

 ### How does it work ?

-The method works in a 2-step process.
+The method works in a 2-step process:

- 1. From a reference gene expression time series (several of which are included in associated data-packages, see below), a near-continous, **high-temporal-resolution reference** is built.
+ 1. A reference gene expression time-series is interpolated to build a near-continous, **high-temporal-resolution reference** (a number of which are included in associated data-packages, see below).
- 1. A **correlation profile** of your samples against this reference is computed from the gene expression information, the peak of which corresponds to the estimated age.  **Bootstrapping on genes** then gives a confidence interval of the estimates.
+ 1. A **correlation profile** of each of your samples against this reference is dressed, and the timing of the correlation peak is the estimated age.  **Bootstrapping on genes** then gives a confidence interval of the estimates.

 <center>
 <img src="inst/cdoc/tool_overview.jpg" alt="tool_overview" width="90%"/>